 ‘In those days a decree went out from Emperor Augustus that all the world should be registered’ Luke 2:1

 This is how Luke introduces the birth story of Jesus.
 As a result of this decree Mary and Joseph move from Nazareth to Bethlehem, the birth place of the shepherd boy King, David.
 Thus, the Messiah is born in the proper place, in a borrowed room in the midst of forced migration.
-In so doing the Roman Empire inadvertently brings about the fulfilment of a prophecy which will ultimately bring about its own subversion.
+In so doing the Roman Empire inadvertently brings about the fulfilment of a prophesy which will ultimately bring about its own subversion.
 Empire declares in such decrees its power to control and exploit at will.
 We counter them in these advent reflections with the contra-decrees of God’s upside down order, that send Jesus up against Empire, and his followers with him bringing Good News of Jesus and the change he brings.

 Let us seek a moment